 Now I know funky isn’t for everyone, but I think this is definitely a fun piece of wall art that I will enjoy having on display in my craft room.
 What do you think?
 Do you like funky pieces like this?

-I would love for you to share this!
-Thanks so much!!
+I would love for you to share this project, How to Make Wall Art Using Repurposed Materials!